macaba/Markdig.Extensions.ScriptCs/README.md

 ```
 ````

 This only needs to be done once in your document.
+This gives access to `MarkdownDocument.Instance`.

 ## Inline